shakenfist/shakenfist/docs/installation.md

 ansible-galaxy install andrewrothstein.etcd-cluster andrewrothstein.terraform andrewrothstein.go
 ```

-## A local developer installation
+## Local Development

 Shaken Fist uses ansible as its installer, with terraform to bring up cloud resources.
-Because we're going to install Shaken Fist on localhost, there isn't much terraform in this example.
-Installation is run by a simple wrapper called "deployandtest.sh".
+Because we're going to install Shaken Fist on localhost, there isn't much terraform in this example.Installation is run by a simple wrapper called "deployandtest.sh".
 This wrapper checks out required git repositories, runs ansible plays, and then performs CI testing of the installation.
+!!! warning
-It should be noted that CI testing is currently destructive (don't run it against production!), and not supported for installs with fewer than three machines.
-It is therefore skipped for a localhost install.
+    CI testing is currently destructive (don't run it against production!), and not supported for installs with fewer than three machines.
+It is skipped for a localhost install.

 We also make the assumption that developer laptops move around more than servers.
 In a traditional install we detect the primary NIC of the machine and then use that to build VXLAN meshes.
 For localhost single node deploys we instead create a bridge called "brsf" and then use that as our primary NIC.
 This means your machine can move around and have different routes to the internet over time, but it also means its fiddly to convert a localhost install into a real production cluster.
 Please only use localhost installs for development purposes.